Diffence: Fencing Membership Privacy With Diffusion Models: Methodology

 \section{Methodology}

 Our main idea is to eliminate the differences in predictive behavior between members and non-members, thereby fundamentally mitigating membership privacy leakage.
-As described in Section \ref{sec:intro}, we categorize these disparities into the train-to-test accuracy gap and the prediction distribution gap.
-Our method primarily targets the elimination of the prediction distribution gap.
-However, by combining our approach with other defenses, we can simultaneously address both gaps, achieving state-of-the-art defense performance.
+As described in Section \ref{sec:intro}, we categorize these disparities into the train-to-test accuracy gap and the prediction distribution gap. \name primarily targets the elimination of the prediction distribution gap.
+However, \name can seamlessly integrate with other defenses that reduce the train-to-test accuracy gap, such as SELENA {\cite{tang2022mitigating}}, enabling a comprehensive defense strategy that simultaneously addresses both gaps without sacrificing the model's utility, achieving state-of-the-art defense performance.
 In this section, we first explain how differences in predictive behavior can lead to privacy leakage.
-We then discuss how we design our defense to narrow these gaps.
+We then introduce how we design \name to narrow these gaps.